Lund Observatory

-Lund Observatory is the official English name for the astronomy department at Lund University.
+Lund Observatory was the official English name for the astronomy department at Lund University, and is currently used as a network of researchers within astronomy or other space related research projects, administered by the Department of Physics.
 Between 1867-2001 "Lund Observatory" was also the name of the Observatory building, which is now referred to as the "Lund Old Observatory".
-As of January 2010, Lund Observatory is part of the Department of Astronomy and Theoretical Physics at Lund University.
+Prior to 2023, Lund Observatory was part of the Department of Astronomy and Theoretical Physics at Lund University until 2023, when that department was dissolved and its staff mostly transferred to the Department of Physics.
 It is located in Lund, Sweden.